ros2hp/grmgr/README.md

 ```
 	. . .
-	throttleDP := grmgr.New("data-propagation", 10)  // configure a new grmgr throttle.
-Set the max parallelism to 10.
+	throttleDP := grmgr.New("data-propagation", 10)  // create a grmgr throttle - set max concurrent to 10.

 	for node := range ch {                     // wait for node data on channel.